-Always try to change something small, then it feels that it’s like new.
-If you can create a wardrobe for yourself that contains clothing that suits you, what you really wear, that you have an overview, and enjoy: then that is really sustainable.
+Always strive to make a small alteration so that it feels like it’s brand new.
+If you can create a wardrobe for yourself that has clothes that truly fits you, clothing that you actually wear, that you have an overview of, and that you enjoy: that is truly sustainable.

 How does a wardrobe session work?